prjemian/cmd_response/docs/source/epics/rpi_epics.rst

 Next, compile EPICS base (write the build output, including any errors, to a file using `logmake <#add-logmake-to-bashaliase>`__).
-If you have a multicpu RPi, you can use more than one CPU to run make.
+If you have a multi-CPU RPi, you can use more than one CPU to run make.
 (Careful!
 If you try this with older models, such as the RPi A, it will just as likely force an automatic system crash.)
-My Raspberry Pi Model B v1.1 has four CPUs.
+My Raspberry Pi 2 Model B v1.1 has four CPUs.
 Experience guides me to not use more than 2, so I use ``logmake -j2 &``.
 My Raspberry Pi Zero W has one CPU.
 With this guide, I show the single CPU build: